JSegundo/blog/outstatic/content/posts/notes-on-ai.md

 - Foundation models are the basis of every generative AI model and can be fine-tuned for specific tasks or fields

   - eg: NPL: CHATBOTS
-  - Computer Vision: Image generation (e.g., DALL·E).
+  - Computer Vision: Image generation (e.g., DALL·E)

+&nbsp;

 - There are diff types of foundation models: (There are a lot more)